Milling tradition since 1859

 The Frießinger mill now employs more than 260 employees and is among the five largest mills in Germany.

-Wilhelm Frießinger holds the management together with his son Willi Frießinger jr..
-His children, Willi Erich & Lisa Frießinger, have both entered the family business and will continue to run the company in the 6th generation.
+Now, Willi Frießinger jr. holds the management by himself.
+His children Willi Erich and Lisa Frießinger, have both entered the family business and will continue to run the company in the 6th generation.